bfirsh/powerstrip-swarm-demo/README.md

 ## conclusion

-We have moved both an IP address and a data volume across hosts using nothing more than the docker client!
+We have moved both an IP address and a data volume across hosts using nothing more than compose!